google/grinder.dart/readme.md

 ## Getting Started

 Your grinder build file should reside at `tool/grind.dart`.
 You can use grinder to create a simple, starting build script.
+To do this, run:

+    pub run grinder:init

-Run `pub run grinder:init`; this will create a starting script in `tool/grind.dart`.
+This will create a starting script in `tool/grind.dart`.

 In general, your build script will look something like this: